Pinchas-G/colors-combiner/README.md

   1. **Color Picker**: Users can select colors using a color picker and then drag them into the circle.
   2. **Drag and Drop**: Users can directly drag colors from a palette and drop them into the circle.

+---

 ## Demo

 See the project in action [here](https://pinchas-g.github.io/colors-combiner/).

+---

 ## Usage

 To use this project, simply open the link above and start experimenting with mixing colors!

+Please note that the built-in Drag and Drop feature of HTML5 is not fully supported by mobile browsers.
+For the best experience, it is recommended to use this project on a desktop or laptop.

 Feel free to contribute or provide feedback.